 Some things ultimately have to come to an end.
 Marriage is one of those things.
 You may have tried your hardest to make it work but it just didn’t.
 Divorce was the best option for you and your former spouse.
 This whole situation can get extremely messy.
 Everyone knows that.
-It can get even messier when your child(ren) are involved.
+It can get even messier when your child(ren) is involved.
 Now they are forced to deal with the divorce of you and your ex-spouse.
 The last thing you want to do is make it harder for the children.
 You know it’s going to be tough but you’ll need to put your emotions to the side when dealing with this delicate subject matter.
 You need to make decisions based upon the best interests of the child(ren).
-It’s essential to know how time sharing works.
+It’s essential to know how time-sharing works.
 You should know what’s included in it as well as how the court determines time sharing.

-Time sharing is basically an agreement on how shared joint custody works in the state of Florida.
+Time-sharing is basically an agreement on how shared joint custody works in the state of Florida.
 There are several elements that must be included in the time-sharing agreement.
 It must include a schedule on where and when the child(ren) spends their days.
 For example, the child may spend the weekdays with one parent and weekends with the other parent.
 This agreement details which parent is responsible for education, healthcare, and religious decisions.
 An example of this would be that one parent may decide which school the child will go to.
-Time sharing determines how parental responsibilities are divided.
+Time-sharing determines how parental responsibilities are divided.
 For example, one parent may help the child(ren) with homework while the other may be responsible for taking them to away games.
 This agreement demonstrates how communication is done between the child(ren) and each parent.

-The court ultimately determines time sharing in an effort to make decisions that are based upon what’s in the child’s best interest.
+The court ultimately determines time-sharing in an effort to make decisions that are based upon what’s in the child’s best interest.
 The court looks at different factors when determining this.
 The court will look at how long the child has had a stable home.
 This matters because shared joint custody means the child will now have to travel back and forth between each household as opposed to being in the same household.
 The court will also look at school records.
 They look at the mental health of the parents.
 This is essential because it shows how they may handle the whole situation.
 Courts look at the evidence of potential abuse.
 An example of this would be if a parent has been abusive in the past.
 The court will look at the physical ability of the parent to care for children.
-For example, a parent may not have a stable home for the child(ren) to live at.
-They may have a disability which doesn’t allow them to work, which in turn would make it hard to support the child financially.
+For example, a parent may not have a stable home for the child(ren) to live in.
+They may have a disability that doesn’t allow them to work, which in turn would make it hard to support the child financially.